Senior Gear Editor

 Battery

 Life: The battery is the heart and soul of your electric bike.
 A quality battery not only ensures longevity but also reliable power when you need it.
-Check the battery’s voltage and watt-hour – higher values will give you more power and range.
+Check the battery’s voltage and Watt-hour ratings – higher values will give you more power and range.

-Quality: The Radster Trail stands out here thanks to its Safeshield technology, helping to keep it from overheating, which is safer for you and everyone around you.
+Quality: The Radster Trail and Rad Runner Series stand out here thanks to their Safeshield technology, helping to keep them from overheating, which is safer for you and everyone around you.

 Motor